ThiagoHamanaka/ThiagoHamanaka/README.md

 - 👋 Hi, I’m Thiago Hamanaka, pleased to meet you!
 X3
 - 👀 I’m interested in economy, tecnology, philosophy and math.
-- 🌱 I’m currently learning Web Development, Design and SQL.
+- 🌱 I’m currently learning Web Development, UI design and SQL.
-- 💞️ I’m looking to collaborate on any project that i can help!
+- 💞️ I’m looking to collaborate on any project that I can help!
 - 📫 thiago.hamanaka@gmail.com
 <!---
 ThiagoHamanaka/ThiagoHamanaka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.